 Measuring Digital Advertising Efforts and Setting Goals

 Digital advertising may be different than more traditional forms of marketing, but it is just as important to measure results in the digital sphere.
-Considering how many different types of advertising and marketing there are to pursue, it may be even more important to measure your results on the web.
+Considering how many kinds of advertising and marketing there are to pursue, it may be even more critical to measure your results on the web.

 The best way to get results from efforts like email campaigns, ad retargeting and social media is to start with a plan, detailing specifics like your target audience and the funds available to run a campaign.
 This part of marketing may come easily to your team, but it won’t mean much unless you can set measurable goals for each endeavor.

 Identifying your goals at the outset can help you determine what digital platforms to advertise on, how to cater to different audiences and when to conclude your campaign.
 More importantly, setting goals will help you to determine when your digital advertising has been a success.
-As you start to think about what this looks like for your business, take these things into consideration.
+As you start to think about what this looks like for your business, consider these things.

 Keep your Eye on the Real Prize